Taz-Bizeloper/FreeNFTMint-SmartContract/README.md

  The metadata IPFS URL's are passed to the smart contract upon minting.
 The metadata IPFS URL for the token can then be updated on the blockchain to point to a new URL

-This smart contract code is deployed Ethereum Mainnet and verified on Etherscan and is currently used in the [FreeNFTMint.App](https://FreeNFTMint.App) dApp
+This smart contract code is deployed on the Ethereum network and is currently used in the [FreeNFTMint.App](https://FreeNFTMint.App) dApp

 Here is the deployed address and verified source code on etherscan.